 IMDb Rating: 6.1

-Overshadowed by needless violence and explosions, Extraction turns the tables and tries to focus more on emotional depth in a less conventional warlike movie.
-When black-market mercenary Tyler Rake is hired to save an imprisoned warlord’s son, the stakes rise exponentially as more and more local gunrunners and traffickers learn of the situation.
-The rogue agent who has nothing to live for, Tyler Rake, is played well by Hemsworth, who was given a better script for this role.
-The emotional narrative in his character’s evolution is a much better opportunity for Chris to show his strengths, not just his physical strengths, which are more heavily focused on in this film as he tosses henchmen to the side like ragdolls.
-His success in fulfilling the vision of veteran stunt coordinator/first-time director Sam Hargrave was mostly what impressed me about Hemsworth’s performance, filming the ‘oner’ means that Hemsworth had to do most of the fighting/free-running takes all in one go, back to back.
+Overshadowed by needless violence and explosions, Extraction turns the tables and tries to focus more on emotional depth in a less conventional movie.
+When black-market mercenary Tyler Rake (Hemsworth) is hired to save an imprisoned warlord’s son, the stakes rise exponentially as more and more local gunrunners and traffickers learn of the situation.
+Playing a rogue agent who has nothing to live for, Hemsworth has a better script from which to work for this role.
+The emotional narrative in his character’s evolution is a much better opportunity to show his strengths, not just his physicality.
+His success in fulfilling the vision of veteran stunt coordinator/first-time director Sam Hargrave was mostly what impressed me about Hemsworth’s performance.
+He also had to do most of the fighting/free-running takes all in one go, back to back.

 Director: Sam Hargrave